Background on GameStop

 And some big players really are sinking.
 The manager of one hedge fund, Melvin Capital, told CNBC on Wednesday that its short bet on GameStop has been canceled out entirely, thanks to the squeeze.

-But how did the Redditors do it?
+How did the Redditors do it?

 That’s the really interesting part here.
 They used an investing app, Robinhood, which offers commission-free investing.